“How long a life can I expect for my baby?”

 The sympathy cards continued to arrive.
 The preschool took extra special care of my surviving son.
 He needed it.
 His mother had vacated the “mommy premises.”

 My husband went back to work.
 He never cried again.
 He did not want to discuss the fact that he had ever cried.
 He did not want to discuss grief.

 This was what he said to me; “I don’t expect to feel one iota better, ever.
 I will always feel this pain for the rest of my life.
 There is no reason to talk about it, because that will never change.”
-He still feels that way.

 We would go to the movies, but it would be at least a year before we were actually aware of what the movie was about.
 When people grieve, they often have no ability to concentrate on anything.
 I was amazed how I could not even read the newspaper.